-The power distribution center consists of 120-volt AC and 12-volt DC panels.
-The 120-volt AC panel board containing a 30-amp main breaker and 15 and/or 20amp branch circuit breakers.
+The power distribution center consists of 120-volt AC, 12-volt DC and the power converter.
+The 120-volt AC panel board containing a 30-amp main breaker and 15 and/or 20-amp branch circuit breakers.
 These breakers interrupt the power if the rated current is exceeded.
-If a breaker trips repeatedly, reduce the load on that circuit and have the system checked by your Lance dealer.
+If a breaker trips repeatedly, reduce the load on that circuit and have the system checked by your Lance Dealer.